Troy-Bilt Cordless String Trimmer (TB4200): Product Review

 Where to Buy

-The Troy-Bilt Cordless String Trimmer (Model TB4200) is available from the Troy-Bilt website and at Lowes.
+Your best option to buy the Troy-Bilt Cordless String Trimmer (Model TB4200) is on Amazon as either a kit or bare tool (this is a good option if you already own a Troy-Bilt charger and the right batteries).
+It’s also available from the Troy-Bilt website and at Lowes.
 Both outlets offer the packaged unit for $279.00.
 The package includes the charger and a 40V 4.0Ah battery.

 It is also available as a stand-alone unit from Troy-Bilt (without the battery or charger) for $179.00.